XCOM 2: Turn-based combat

 A member of the player's squad is hiding behind low cover as indicated by the blue half shield icon.

 In XCOM 2, the player-character is the commander of the XCOM military organization that is now reduced to a resistance force opposing the ongoing alien occupation of Earth.
 Played from a top-down perspective, the game uses turn-based tactics in which players issue commands to a squad of human soldiers to eliminate the aliens in a map and dependent on missions, complete secondary objectives.
 Many of the missions are timed, requiring players to complete it within several turns.
 Maps are procedurally generated to create a wide variety of levels.
 Every map features different terrain and buildings in each playthrough.
 The game offers four difficulty settings: Rookie, Veteran, Commander and Legend.

 After players complete the campaign, they can start a new game with the "Ironman" mode enabled.
-In this mode, the player's save file is overwritten whenever the player performs an action, making it impossible for players to import an earlier save after making a poor decision.
+In this mode, the player's save file is overwritten whenever the player performs an action, making it impossible for players to revert to an earlier save after making a poor decision.
 Players can create campaigns, cosmetics and enemy types, which can be shared through Steam Workshop.
-The game features a one-on-one multiplayer mode in which players received a fixed number of points to build a squad composed of both ADVENT and XCOM forces, and attempt to eliminate the opponent's squad on a battlefield.
+The game features a one-on-one multiplayer mode in which the player chooses the side of either XCOM or ADVENT, receives a pool of points with which the player can build the composition of their force (similar to a tabletop wargame), and then attempt to eliminate the opponent's squad on a battlefield.